scipy-conference/scipy_proceedings/papers/koningterry/koningterry.rst

     Tuning peak areal density :label:`figrhor`

 Another important embedded diagnostic monitors the fuel areal density (:math:`\rho R`).
 When tuning the main pulse, the diagnostic monitors the DT :math:`\rho R`, reports the peak value and stops the calculation when the current :math:`\rho R` has fallen to 50% of the peak value.
 The maximum :math:`\rho R` sets the start time of the main pulse.
 The igniter pulse start time is tuned by maximizing the fusion yield.
-Figure :ref:`figrhor` shows a peak :math:`\rho R` of xx :math:`g/cm^2` with a time width of xx ps.
+Figure :ref:`figrhor` shows a peak :math:`\rho R` of :math:`1.8 \text{g}/\text{cm}^2` with a time width of :math:`500 \text{ps}`.
 Peak :math:`\rho R` is typically found within three iterations.
 The width in the peak corresponds to mistiming robustness.

-Hydra already already monitors for completion of fusion burn, so no Python embedded diagnostics are needed.
+Hydra is already well suited for Tuning the igniter pulse for maximum fusion yield and needs no additional diagnostics.
+Hydra monitors the burn rate and has triggers to end the calculation upon completion of burn.
+Hydra also reports the total fusion yield.

 Conclusions